norelleshi/Fullcampground/README.md

   * Ratings and reviews (add & edit on the same page) (the newest post first)

 * Login Page (to login)
-  * With being authenticated, you can create new posts; edit or delete your own posts, reviews and profile
+  * With being authenticated by login, you are allowed to create new posts; edit or delete your own posts, reviews and profile

 * Register Page (to sign up)
   * Avatar upload from local